veillette/hands-on/content/Chapter6.md

 :::

 :::{important}
-If your gravitational acceleration measurement is 9.60 ± 0.30 m/s², recognize that the uncertainty is as significant as the central value.
+If your gravitational acceleration measurement is $9.60 \pm 0.30$ m/s², recognize that the uncertainty is as significant as the central value.
 The 3% uncertainty might reflect equipment limitations rather than experimental shortcomings.
 Textbook values often appear without context about the sophisticated methods and equipment used to obtain them.
 Your aim should be honest, objective reporting of results with appropriate uncertainty limits—not perfect reproduction of established values in limited laboratory time.
 :::

 ## The Evaluation Process: Four Essential Stages